EHummerston/SSF2-AI/readme.md

 * The technical simplicity of the game.
 * It can be emulated on the BizHawk emulator, which itself has good coding support.
-* The high-depth, low-complexity gameplay.
+* Its high-depth, low-complexity gameplay.
 * The wide amount of theory on its metagame and systems.

 ## Installation